 Center for Biomedical Engineering Rehabilitation Science

-I hope that you will find our web site informative and that you will enjoy learning more about the exciting biomedical engineering and rehabilitation engineering research that is conducted at our Center, as well as the service activities and opportunities CBERS offers at Louisiana Tech University.
+I hope that you will find our web site informative and that you will enjoy learning more about the exciting biomedical and rehabilitation engineering research that is conducted at our Center, as well as the service activities and opportunities CBERS offers at Louisiana Tech University.
 Please do not hesitate to contact me with any requests or questions you may have.